nickswalker/nickwalker.us/pages/study.md

 <h2 class="mt-2">Schedule a time</h2>

-Book a 1 hour appointment below, or <a href="https://outlook.office.com/book/RobotTeachingStudy@mitprod.onmicrosoft.com/?ismsaljsauthenabled">through this link</a>.
+Book a 1 hour appointment below, or <a href="https://outlook.office.com/book/RobotTeachingStudy@mitprod.onmicrosoft.com/?ismsaljsauthenabled" data-proofer-ignore>through this link</a>.